The write path is your architecture

 First, the canonical row and the event are written in the same database transaction.

-Second, the idempotency result is stored in the same transaction.
+Second, the idempotency result is stored in that same transaction.

 Third, nothing calls search, notifications, or analytics before returning to the user.